Stay and play – Port Stephens, NSW

 Vibrant Newcastle is the second-most populous city in NSW.
 It features a huge harbour and combines brilliant beaches and famous baths with striking historical structures, cultural gems, a busy events calendar, and more.

-Distance: 33km south of Port Stephens.
+Distance: 35km south of Port Stephens.

 Hunter Valley region

-Arguably the state’s most famous wine region – and its oldest – the Hunter provides ample opportunity for cellar-door hopping, with most wineries clustered around Pokolbin.
+Arguably the state’s most famous wine region – and its oldest – the Hunter provides ample opportunities for cellar-door hopping, with most wineries clustered around Pokolbin.
 In addition, the area is home to treasure-filled national parks like magnificent Barrington Tops as well as the popular Hunter Valley Gardens.

 Port Stephens was once a haven for convicts escaping from Sydney.
 In fairness, they picked a beautiful area to abscond.

 Looking for accommodation in Port Stephens?
 We have three fantastic holiday parks in the area.
+Each offers a generous assortment of cabin accommodation and caravan and camping sites.

 BIG4 Karuah Jetty Holiday Park